13 Feb, 2013 | Netvantage in SEO

 - - S - -

-Search Engine Results Page – SERP – A webpage presented to the user with the results from a search.
+SERP – Search Engine Results Page – – A webpage presented to the user with the results from a search query.
+What you see after searching for something in a search engine like Google.

 SEM – Search Engine Marketing – A form of internet marketing that promotes websites by increasing their visibility in search engines.
 Encompasses both SEO and PPC marketing.